 Exercise normal safety precautions in Bulgaria.
 Use common sense.
-Look out for suspicious behaviour, as you would in Australia.
+Look out for suspicious behaviour.
 Monitor the news and other sources of information for changes to local travelling conditions.

 - Terrorism is a threat in Europe.
 Terrorist attacks have occurred in a number of European cities in recent years.
 See